 Squeeze over the oranges, add the orange segments and grate in as much crystallised ginger as you like (it’s quite strong so go slowly) and sprinkle over the sugar.

 Bake at 200°C for 15min until tender but still retaining its shape (start checking after 10min – you don’t want it to collapse into mush).

 Set aside to cool.

-Fold together the mascarpone and yoghurt with the sugar, using a large metal spoon.
+Fold together the yoghurt with the sugar, using a large metal spoon.

 Add Orange Flower Water and sugar to taste.

 Once the rhubarb is cold, spoon or pipe a layer of cream into the base of a glass.